voidshine/dameo_book/Game05.md

 But Black has a third answer!

 **46...         h8g8!**
-**47.b4:b6      g6:a6**
+**47.b4:b6      g8:a6**

 Diagr.
 24

-In Russian, Brazilian and international draughts, this would be a draw, but in Dameo such endings are won.
+In Russian, Brazilian and International Draughts, this would be a draw, but in Dameo such endings are won.
 First, Black gets a second king.

 **48.h1a1       a6f6**